blawson69/RoofControl/README.md

 5. Place a token somewhere near the roof/building.
 This can be a transparent graphic, a bush, whatever.
 Try to place it somewhere it will remain unobstructed by other tokens.
 6. Enter **"RoofAnchor"** (yes the R and A need to be capitalized) into the first Bar 1 field.
 7. With all tokens from above selected, type `!roof link` in chat to link the tokens.
 The RoofAnchor token will be given a GM-only aura to distinguish it as your roof anchor (see [Configuration](#configuration) below).
+8. _Do not change the Bar 1 field values!_ These are still used to identify the tokens.

 ## How to Use
 Once you have your Roof(s) setup, you select one or more RoofAnchor tokens and use the following command: